-In Otero, the defendant, a former postal carrier, was indicted for offenses in connection with alleged theft of credit cards, personal identification numbers, and billing statements from residents along her delivery route.
+residents along her delivery route.
 The government obtained a search warrant for her residence.
 The warrant contained two subsections: "Items to be Seized" and "Computer Items to be Seized."
-Each paragraph under the first section limited the search to evidence of specific crimes or evidence pertaining to specific persons along defendant's delivery route.
+Each paragraph under the first section limited the search to evidence of specific crimes or evidence pertaining to specific persons along the defendant's delivery route.
 Each paragraph under the second section, however, had no limiting instruction whatsoever.
-The court found that reading the computer-items sections of the warrant alone, they each authorize a search and seizure of "[a]ny and all" information, data, devices, programs, and other materials and there was no explicit or even implicit incorporation of the limitations of the first section.
+The court found a reading the computer items paragraphs of the warrant alone showed that they each authorize a search and seizure of "[a]ny and all" information, data, devices, programs, and other materials with no explicit or even implicit incorporation of the limitations of the first section.
 The computer-related paragraphs did not even refer to the rest of the warrant.
 The court concluded that the presence of limitations in the first section but absence in the second suggested that the computer searches were not subject to those limitations.
 The court further rejected the government's argument that under a natural reading of the warrant the portion authorizing the computer search was limited to information pertaining to the alleged mail fraud and credit card theft.
 It concluded that the paragraphs of the warrant authorizing the computer search were subject to no affirmative limitations.
 Recognizing that "practical accuracy rather than technical precision controls the determination of whether a search warrant adequately describes the place to be searched," the Tenth Circuit concluded that the warrant failed to describe the items to be seized with either "technical precision" or "practical accuracy," because the section of the warrant pertaining to seizure of the computer items did not limit the search to evidence of specific crimes or to specific persons on the defendant's delivery route.